FirelyTeam/firely-docs/simplifier/accessibility.rst

     - Known issues

       * [SIM-1373] Error message on deleting team with packages/project linked is time based
+      * [SIM-1413] Incorrect URL message on Account settings page is time based
+      * Confirmation of copied canonical or resource is time based popup
   * - `3.3.2 Labels or Instructions`_

       (Level A)